thomaslaurenson/SecureMilkCarton/README.md

 An alternative method to the using authbind is to utilize `iptables` to forward traffic from the default HTTP/HTTPS ports to the ports tomcat uses.
 This method is simple, however, I feel it interfers with any `iptables` firewall configuration that can be used.

 The following two `iptables` rules will forward all traffic from port 80 and 443 to the default tomcat ports of 8080 and 8443.
+Please note, in the following example, the Internet-facing adapter is named `ens160`, you will need to modify this value for the network interface on your system (e.g., `eth0`).

 ```
 sudo iptables -t nat -A PREROUTING -i ens160 -p tcp --dport 80 -j REDIRECT --to-port 8080